lars-t-hansen/swat/MANUAL.md

      If T is a subtype of TypeName, or if V's dynamic type is TypeName or a subtype of TypeName then return 1, otherwise 0.

-   TODO: This predicate should be written (or should be sugared as) "ClassName?" for each ClassName, and "Object?" should be predefined of course.
-And then we would have string? (and/or String? maybe) and vector? (and/or Vector?, though with the Vector parameter that one's dicy)
+   TODO: This predicate could be written (or could be sugared as) "ClassName?" for each ClassName, and "Object?" could be predefined of course.
+And then we would have string? (and/or String? maybe) and vector? (and/or Vector?, though with the Vector parameter that one's dicy).

+   TODO: Or maybe it should be "is?" or "is-type?".

 TypeCast   ::= (as TypeName Expr)